The translation of this document is outdated.

 forming the joint institution.
 Each local government shall

-delegate the vice-chairperson of the city or municipality council
+delegate the vice-chairperson of the council for the work in the

-officials at its discretion.
+supervisory council, and also other officials at its

 The work of the supervisory council of the joint institution